Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know | News Channel 3-12

 The suspect used an assault weapon, said Erie County District Attorney John J. Flynn.

-Livestreaming platform Twitch confirmed on Saturday that the suspect used its platform to stream a live broadcast during the attack.
+Livestreaming platform Twitch confirmed Saturday the suspect used its platform to stream a live broadcast during the attack.

 After shooting four people in the parking lot, the suspect went inside the store and began shooting customers.
 A security guard inside the store who was a retired Buffalo police officer shot the suspect.
 But because the suspect wore heavy armor, the bullets did not have any effect, Gramaglia said.